-The Investigation Division's Disaster and Recovery Team is mobilized whenever a disaster has occurred in California involving potential insurance claims.
+The Investigation Division's Disaster Assistance Response Team is mobilized whenever a disaster has occurred in California involving potential insurance claims.
 This team is equipped to provide assistance to victims after a disaster by providing the victims with information at evacuation centers, as well as during walk and talks in the affected neighborhoods.

 The Investigation Division actively participates in training and educating the public, the insurance industry and other law enforcement agencies about insurance fraud committed against the consumer.